pippim/pippim.github.io/programs/mserve.md

 for Linux, Windows WSL, Chrome OS, Windows and Mac
 - Single SQL library with shared lyrics score and time index across all locations for one time song maintenance benefiting all
+- Restores file's OS last access time to original if less than 80% of song was played.

 Features most music players don't have.
 Requiring separate packages: